-On the basis of the above, it is recommended that outline planning permission should be granted subject to the signing of a Section 106 agreement and the following conditions.
+- Conclusion On the basis of the above report and amended plans, it is considered that the residential redevelopment of this site in the format now proposed is acceptable and accords with the objectives of the requisite Planning Policies detailed in this report. - On the basis of the above, it is recommended that outline Recommendation planning permission should be granted subject to the signing of a Section 106 agreement and the following conditions.
 If the Section 106 agreement is not signed by 7th July 2008, given it is a material planning consideration, planning permission should be refused.